jserot/fcf/README.md

 * produce graphical representations of FSMs described in FCF in the `.dot` format

-* perform simulations of these FSMs; for example, is simulating the program
+* perform simulations of these FSMs; for example, running

 ```
 fcfc -run -trace fact.fsm